-They are most common on hands and feet, but may also appear on eyelids, on the face and elsewhere on the body.
+They are most common on hands and feet, may also appear across eyelids, the face and elsewhere on the body.
 They can grow in clusters or singly and have a rough skin surface that looks similar to cauliflower, sometimes a black spot is visible in the middle of it.

-Wart removal is a simple procedure performed by a doctor (either by freezing, burning or laser) but for those who prefer treating themselves or if looking for some home remedy ideas, here is a list of over 50 methods and tips I have collected over time.
-Most are applied externally (on top of skin) but I’ve included a few immunity system boosters that are recommended to be consumed (daily if possible) to help the body fight the virus and get rid of them.
+Their removal is a simple procedure performed by a doctor (either by freezing, burning or laser) but for those who prefer treating themselves or if looking for some home remedy ideas, here is a list of 50+ methods and tips I have collected over time.
+Most are applied topically (on top of flesh) but I’ve included a handful of immunity system boosters recommended to be consumed (daily if possible) to help the body fight the virus and get rid of them.

-When beginning a chosen method, be aware that depending on the size and type of wart, it can take weeks to get rid of–sometimes months.
-The sooner you start (preferably when first noticing one developing), the quicker it is to get rid of.
+When beginning a chosen method, be aware that depending on the size and type, it can take weeks to get rid of–sometimes months.
+The sooner you start (preferably when first noticing one developing), the quicker you will be free of them.
 If progress is experienced with a particular solution, keep at it and be patient.
-Plenty of times it will just disappear on its own (as the body builds up immunity against the virus), but you can try one of the suggestions below if you’d like to speed things up.
+Plenty of times it will just disappear on its own (as the body builds up immunity against the virus), but try one of the suggestions below to speed things up.

-Before getting started, wash area clean with soap and water then pat dry with a clean towel.
-Also wash hands with soap and water before handling remedy.
+Before getting started, take some soap and water to wash location, next pat dry using a clean towel.
+Make sure to wash hands well before handling remedy.
 Wash hands again after applying to prevent further infection.

-Here’s a list of ideas to start with, the rest are organized in sections below.
+Here’s a list of ideas to start, the rest are organized in sections below.
 Do daily unless otherwise directed.

-(Items marked with a * should be covered with a bandaid after applying remedy)
+(Items marked * should be covered w/ a dressing after applying remedy)

-- *Apple Cider Vinegar: Saturate a cotton ball with apple cider vinegar (ACV) and dab on affected area.
-Do this nightly before bed, remove in the morning.
+- *Apple Cider Vinegar: Saturate a cotton ball + apple cider vinegar (ACV) and dab affected area.
+Do nightly before bed, remove in the morning.
 Good for all types, recommended especially for Plantar and flat warts.

-- White Household Vinegar & Baking Soda: Sprinkle a heavy coat of baking soda on the area then drizzle vinegar over it.
-Do this once in the morning and once at night.
+- White Household Vinegar & Baking Soda: Sprinkle a heavy coat of baking soda across the area, drizzle vinegar over it.
+Do once in the morning and once at night.

-- Bandaids Or Tape: Known as the duct tape treatment, keep the area wrapped tight in tape (without cutting off circulation) 24/7 until it disappears.
+- Bandaids / Tape: Known as the duct tape treatment, keep the location tightly wrapped (without cutting off circulation) 24/7 until it disappears.
 Bandaids, duct tape, packing tape and scotch tape will all work with the same results.

-- *Baking Soda: Slather on a thick paste made with baking soda and water.
+- *Baking Soda: Slather a thick paste made w/ baking soda and water.

-- Clear Nail Polish: Paint it with a coat of clear nail polish, reapply as needed.
+- Clear Nail Polish: Paint w/ a coat of clear nail polish, reapply as needed.

-- Hydrogen Peroxide: Dab on using a cotton swab.
+- Hydrogen Peroxide: Dab using a cotton swab.

-- *Toothpaste: Dab regular toothpaste generously on top.
+- *Toothpaste: Smear regular toothpaste generously across top.

-- *Aspirin: Rub with olive oil then place an aspirin tablet on top.
+- *Aspirin: Rub w/ EVOO + place an aspirin tablet on top.
 Change daily.
-Or crush an aspirin tablet fine then add a few drops of water to make a paste..
-Watch on sensitive skin.
+Alternative: Crush an aspirin tablet fine + add a few drops of water to make a paste.
+Watch w/ sensitive skin.